mredenti/modern-cmake/episodes/01-intro.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What is the difference between a build system and a build system generator?

-objectives:
+::::::::::::::::::::::::::::::::::::::::::::::::

+::::::::::::::::::::::::::::::::::::: objectives

 - Learn about build systems and build system generators.
 - Understand why CMake is used.
 - Newer CMake is better.

-::::::::::::::::::::::::::::::::::::::::::::::::

-::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks

 ::::::::::::::::::::::::::::::::::::::::::::::::